bloxberg-org/cert-deployer/README.md

 ### Configuring cert-deployer

 The last step to be executed is completing the configuration inputs (optional: adjusting the smart contract).
-The conf_eth.ini file includes the following parameters:
+The conf_template.ini file includes the following parameters:

 ```
 deploying_address = <Your Ethereum address>